 5. You feel guilty doing anything for yourself.

-Do you feel guilty doing something nice for yourself, spending time on yourself, or devoting extra energy to something just for you?
+Do you feel guilty doing something nice for yourself, spending time or money on yourself, or devoting extra energy to something just for you?

 If so, your schedule is most likely too full right now!

 I can think of many times in my life when I have felt guilty for doing something nice for myself — because after all, it wasn’t completely necessary and I could have been using that time and energy to “get something done”.